 You should plant to park in Central Parking and ride the free shuttle to the Biltmore House.
 You can also shuttle to Antler Hill Village, Winery, etc.

-Have you been to Biltmore at Christmas?
+Have you spent Christmas at the Biltmore Estate?
 What was you favorite part?